zhuyr97/HGRR/README.md

 # HGRR
-The implementation of our paper "Hue Guidance Network for Single Image Reflection Removal".
+This is the official implementation of the TNNLS 2023 paper "Hue Guidance Network for Single Image Reflection Removal".
 ## Implementation

 1. Prepare the training data as follows: